 Early Orthodontic Treatment for Children

-Early treatment (also known as Phase One) typically begins around age eight or nine (Phase Two will begin around age 12 or older).
-The goal of early treatment is to correct certain issues such as severe crowding, jaw growth imbalances, and certain bite problems.
-Early treatment helps to make room for permanent teeth to come in properly, lessening the chance of extractions in the future.
-Not all younger children need early treatment.
+If needed, early treatment (also known as Phase One) typically begins around age eight or nine and typically lasts around one year.
+The goal of early treatment is to correct certain issues such as severe crowding, certain bite problems, and jaw growth imbalances.
+Early treatment can prevent more serious problems from developing and helps to make room for permanent teeth to come in properly, lessening the chance of extractions in the future.

 How to tell if your child may need early orthodontic treatment:

 - Early or late loss of baby teeth

 - Crowded front teeth around age seven or eight

 - Difficulty chewing and/or biting food